 Medical treatment for traumatic brain injuries can be costly and an accomplished West Palm Beach personal injury attorney can help recover damages and hold the responsible parties accountable.

 Florida law defines a severe traumatic brain injury as catastrophic if it results in a “permanent impairment.”
 Damages are intended to compensate the traumatic brain injury patient for expenses incurred.
 Common damages include:

 - Medical care, including hospitalization, surgeries, tests, home care, and equipment

 - Recovery of income losses including income that could have been earned

 If the accident that caused the traumatic brain injury exacerbated a previous injury, damages may be claimed for treating that injury under what the law calls the “eggshell plaintiff” rule.

-Damages are recoverable using Florida’s comparative negligence law, which is used in personal injury cases.
+Damages are recoverable using Florida’s modified comparative negligence law, which is used in personal injury cases.
 Negligence is an act performed without consideration for the safety of others and their properties.

 Elements Needed to Prove Negligence

 Negligence law has five elements that the suing party must prove to win the case and be awarded damages: